Estimating Vertical Velocity in Convective Updrafts from Temperature, Pressure, and Latent Heating: Theory

 by assuming radiative heating and horizontal advection are negligible.
 Here, $\dot{Q}_{le}$ is the heating rate due to condensation and eddy diffusion (K/s), $\Gamma = -dT_c/dz$ is the temperature lapse rate in the cloud (K/m), and $\Gamma_d = g/c_{pd}$ is the dry adiabatic lapse rate (K/m).
 By neglecting the eddy contribution and assuming that the latent heating is due to condensation, we define $\dot{q}_{vc} = - c_{p} \dot{Q}_{le}/L_v$ and find that Eq. \eqref{eq:alpha_elsaesser} is identical to $\alpha_p^{steady}$ with entrainment set to zero.

 Alternatively, conservation of energy gives

-where $\dot{Q}$ is the total heating rate of a rising parcel (J kg$^{-1}$ s$^{-1}$), $p$ is pressure (Pa), and $t$ is time (s).
+where $\dot{Q}$ is the total heating rate of a rising parcel (J kg$^{-1}$ s$^{-1}$), and $p$ is pressure (Pa).
 This version of the conservation of energy is for a steady-state, closed system.
 We can substitute $dT_c/dt = (dT_c/dz) (dz/dt)$ and quasi-hydrostatic balance for $dp/dt$ to find

 If we assume that the total heating rate is due to condensation, we can replace $\dot{Q}$ by $-\dot{q}_{vc} L_v$.
 We then find

 This expression is equivalent to Eq. \eqref{eq:alpha_steady} with entrainment set to zero.